FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 Before starting this tutorial, please make sure you have the following:

 1. **NOMAD user account**
    In order to interact with the NOMAD API, a user account is required.
-   You can create a user account by following these [steps](overview.md#create-a-nomad-user-account){:target="_blank" rel="noopener"} on the overview page.
+   You can create an account by following the steps described in the [NOMAD overview](overview.md#create-a-nomad-user-account){:target="_blank" rel="noopener"}.

 2. **Python environment**
    A Python **3.11 or newer** environment with permission to install external packages.